What is a Bid Bond in Delaware?

 Is There A Chance To Be Rejected?

-There is a chance that your license and permit bond request will likely be rejected by the insurance businesses and it will depend upon their background check.
+There is a chance that your bid bond request will be rejected by the insurance businesses and it will depend upon their background check.
 If they feel that giving you a bond is a huge risk, they will not release a Surety Bid Bond for you.

 Credit score is also a factor because in case you have a bad credit history, it would be very hard for you to get a Surety Bid Bond as the companies consider you as a risk.
 In case you have a bad credit rating and you were approved for the bond, you usually have to pay an interest rate of 10 to 20 percent.